-Graduate Student Administrator
+Graduate Administrator

-This staff member has administrative responsibility for course registration, applications, admissions, milestone documentation, graduation procedures, university regulations, and other record-keeping.
-This individual is the go-to-person for questions about University administrative and record-keeping aspects of graduate training.
+This staff member has administrative responsibility for course registration, applications, admissions, milestone documentation, graduation procedures, University regulations, and other record-keeping.
+This individual is the go-to-person for questions about University administration and record-keeping aspects of graduate training.